Umuzi-org/ACN-syllabus/README.md

 # with Pipenv installed there is no need to create a virtual environment, so go ahead and install it if you haven't already
 pip install pipenv

-# Pipenv will automatically create a virtual environment and install all required packages for this repo, simply type the following
+# Pipenv will automatically create a virtual environment and install all required packages for this repo, simply type the
+# following:
 pipenv install

 # activate Pipenv virtual environment and run the linter
 pipenv shell
 python lint.py

-# to install any new packages simply use pipenv and it will install and automatically update the Pipfile and Pipfile.lock  with the newly
+# to install any new packages simply use pipenv and it will install and automatically update the Pipfile and Pipfile.lock
-# installed package
+# with the newly installed package
 # for example, if you want to install pandas:
 pipenv install pandas